DiatomStudio/Piccolo/Piccolo_Software/PiccoloLib/README.md

 Returns a value from 0 to 1023 based on the position of the thumbwheel.

 `boolean buttonOneDown()`
-Returns true if button one is pressed
+Returns true if button one is pressed.

 `boolean buttonTwoDown()`
-Returns true if button two is pressed
+Returns true if button two is pressed.

 ---
 ####Mechanical Control####